Red Sox finally beat Yankees to snap 12-game skid vs rivals

 Yankees: OF Aaron Judge was not in the lineup.
 A strained calf limited him to one game between Aug.
 11 and his return Wednesday.
 He played the first two games of the series, going 1 for 9 with two runs, three strikeouts and two walks. … C Gary Sánchez was shaken up by a foul ball that ricocheted off his left arm and then neck, but he stayed in.

-Red Sox: Manager Ron Roenicke gave SS Xander Bogaerts the day off and said OF Alex Verdugo (left hamstring soreness) and 2B Christian Arroyo (back spasms) were unavailable.
+Red Sox: Roenicke gave SS Xander Bogaerts the day off and said OF Alex Verdugo (left hamstring soreness) and 2B Christian Arroyo (back spasms) were unavailable.

 UP NEXT

 Yankees: Open a four-game series Monday against the Blue Jays at Toronto’s home this season in Buffalo, New York.
-Manager Aaron Boone hadn’t announced a starter yet.
+Boone hadn’t announced a starter yet.

 Red Sox: Off on Monday before beginning their final home series, a three-game set that starts Tuesday against Baltimore.
-The starter was TBA.
+RHP Nick Pivetta, acquired in a trade with the Phillies last month, will make his Red Sox debut.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports